DickermanJosh/yml-List-Reformatter/README.md

 # yml-List-Reformatter
  This is a very simple project made to reformat large lists of text by adding "  - " before every line.
- I created this simple script to avoid having to manually add a hyphen and the proper spacing before every element of a list in a YML file.
+ I created this script to avoid having to manually add a hyphen and the proper spacing before every element of a list that needed to be be added to a YML file.

 # A